eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### The Multiple Selves Problem

-Information physics reveals that what we call "self" may actually be multiple electrical subsystems operating with varying degrees of coordination and sometimes conflicting goals.
+Information dynamics reveals that what we call "self" may actually be multiple electrical subsystems operating with varying degrees of coordination and sometimes conflicting goals.

 **Competing Neural Networks:**
 Different brain networks implement different aspects of selfhood: